EXPLAINER: Why are Disney and DeSantis feuding in Florida? - NewsBreak

 EXPLAINER: Why are Disney and DeSantis feuding in Florida?

-TALLAHASSEE, Fla. — (AP) — Florida Gov. Ron DeSantis has signed into law a bill to dissolve a private government controlled by Disney that provides municipal-like services for its 27,000 acres (nearly 11,000 hectares) in the Sunshine State.
+TALLAHASSEE, Fla. — The Florida Legislature has passed a bill to dissolve a private government controlled by Disney that provides municipal-like services for its 27,000 acres (nearly 11,000 hectares) in the Sunshine State.

-The new law is largely seen as retribution for Disney's criticism of a new state law that critics have dubbed "Don't Say Gay," which bars instruction on sexual orientation and gender identity in kindergarten through third grade.
+The proposal, pushed by Republican Gov. Ron DeSantis, has largely been seen as retribution for Disney’s criticism of a new state law that critics have dubbed “Don’t Say Gay,” which bars instruction on sexual orientation and gender identity in kindergarten through third grade.

 The entertainment giant has not commented publicly on the proposal to dissolve its government, which has been in operation for 55 years.

-The bill, which the Legislature passed on Thursday and DeSantis signed into law on Friday, would eliminate the Reedy Creek Improvement District, as the Disney government is known, as well as a handful of other similar districts by June 2023.
+The bill passed by the Legislature on Thursday would eliminate the Reedy Creek Improvement District, as the Disney government is known, as well as a handful of other similar districts by June 2023.

 The measure does allow for the districts to be reestablished, leaving an avenue for Disney and lawmakers to renegotiate their deal between now and June 2023.